-Open daily, Denmark Animal Farm & Pentland Alpaca Stud is a hands-on farm and wildlife park where you can snuggle, feed and pat everything from alpacas and rabbits to chickens and joeys.
-Help feed some of the farm’s baby animals at 3pm, and don’t forget to give the farm dogs Fergus and Roxy a pat too.
-Your $14 entry fee includes a bag of feed.
+Denmark Animal Farm & Pentland Alpaca Stud is a hands-on farm and wildlife park where you can snuggle, feed and pat everything from alpacas and baby rabbits to chickens and joeys.
+Help feed some of the farm’s baby animals at 3pm, and give some love to the friendly camels.
+Your $15 entry fee includes a bag of feed.

 Go Winery Hopping

 When people think of wineries in WA their mind most likely harks back to the Margaret River region but Denmark boasts some pretty speccy vineyards too.
 We’ve already mentioned The Lake House, but there are plenty more to uncover.
-Singlefile is known for its chardonnay, Harewood Estate will treat you to pinot noir and more, visit the five star Rockliffe winery and you’ll get to taste delightful gelato alongside your vino, and the sweet Ducketts Mill Wine will blow you away with rieslings, cab merlots, rosé and tawny port which can be enjoyed with delectable Denmark Farmhouse Cheese.
-Other honourable mentions include Castelli Estate, Forest Hill Wines, Rickety Gate Estate and Apricus Hill Wines.
+Singlefile is known for its chardonnay, Harewood Estate will treat you to pinot noir and more, visit the five star Rockliffe winery and you’ll get to taste delightful gelato alongside your vino, and the sweet Ducketts Mill Wine will blow you away with rieslings, cab merlots, rosé and tawny port which can be enjoyed with a delectable Denmark Farmhouse Cheese platter.
+Other honourable mentions include Silverstream Wines, Castelli Estate, Forest Hill Wines, Rickety Gate Estate, Rising Star, and Apricus Hill Wines.
 If you have a taste for cider, try Monkey Rock Winery and Cider, Denmark Heritage Cider Co., Black Pig Cyder and the drink selection at Denmark Good Food Factory.

 For something closer to home, here are our favourite Swan Valley wineries.

 Image credit: Tourism WA (Valley of The Giants), William Bay Cottages, The Lake House, Tourism WA